First of all, it depends on if the one hour of cardio exercise is done three times per week versus every day.

-Your ancient ancestors did sixty minutes or more of sustained cardio almost every day!
+Your ancient ancestors did sixty minutes or more of sustained cardio many days of the week.

 Sixty minutes of cardio on a daily basis is a different ball game.
 This isn’t excessive if this is all a person does, or if their weight lifting is mild and especially if it’s of short duration, versus moderate or intense weight lifting.